prince-bojji/JavaNiceDay/JavaDevelopment/src/week1/Exercises/Readme.md

 - P = The total amount of your loan
 - I = Your interest rate, as a monthly percentage
 - N = The total amount of months in your timeline for paying off your mortgage

+## Exercise 2

+Apply what you have learned in OOP lessons to enhance the second exercise, which is the mortgage calculator.